qbradq/sharduo/README.md

 ## Current Working Features ##
 * Account creation and login
 * Global chat
+* Spatial chat
+* Walking, running, mounted movement
+* Items and containers
+* Equipment

 ## Next Milestone - Mining Vertical ##
 The next milestone set for ShardUO is to implement the Mining skill vertical, including all features required to mine ore and smelt it into ingots.

 ### Current Defects ###
-* Stair behavior for East-to-West marble stair is wrong, see throne room.
+* Stair behavior for East-to-West marble stair is wrong, see throne room
 * Some items are immoveable that should not be, see LargeCrate

 ### Required Features and Tasks ###
+* Respond to status closed messages
+* Restrict command usage to access levels
+* Make number of marshal goroutines configurable
+* Auto-saves
+* Automatically archive and clean old save files
 * Player movement packet throttling
-* Action rate-limiting
+* Action packet throttling
-* Restrict command usage to access levels
+* Mining skill
+* Ore resource map
+* Mobile weight limit and stamina
 * ~~Map loading~~
 * ~~Map tile query~~
 * ~~Following the map during movement~~